Services

-Buying a house often comes with an entire array of different emotions, most of them are usually of excitement.
-However, some buyers can be hit with the unexpected feelings of buyer’s remorse, which can be quite straining on someone's mental health and financial stability.
+Buying a house often comes with an array of emotions, with most of them revolving around excitement.
+However, some buyers can be hit with the unexpected feelings of buyer’s remorse, which can be quite straining on one’s mental health and financial stability.

-In 2021, over 19,000 UK homeowners said they regretted buying their property, with almost half saying they regretted the purchase due to unforeseen problems with their homes.
-Luckily, there are ways to combat buyer’s remorse, and there are avenues available for help if you need it.
+Luckily, there are ways to combat buyer’s remorse and avenues available for help if you need it.

 What is buyer’s remorse?

 Buyer’s remorse is when someone experiences regret, anxiety, depression or guilt after they make a significant purchase or investment, like a car or house.
-The feelings associated with buyer’s remorse are usually a result from a feeling of financial insecurity and can cause friction between relationships.
+The feelings associated with buyer’s remorse usually come from a feeling of financial insecurity and can cause friction between partners in a relationship.

-Home buyers remorse doesn’t always come when a property has been bought, it also comes before you make a purchase, which can mean that potential buyers with buyer’s remorse pull out of a sale.
-If you are feeling home buyers remorse before you have exchanged contracts, it's essential that you have completed as much due diligence on a property as possible.
+Home buyer’s remorse doesn’t always come when a property has been bought—it can also appear before you make a purchase, which can mean that reluctant buyers pull out of a sale.
+If you are feeling buyer’s remorse before you have exchanged contracts, it's essential that you have completed as much due diligence on a property as possible.

-Property sales are a massive investment and the amount of funds needed to purchase a property outright or with a mortgage is substantial.
+Property sales are a massive investment and the amount of funds needed to purchase a property outright or with a mortgage is substantial, often leading many prospective buyers to pull out before completion.

 Why do I regret buying a house?

 It’s completely normal to feel some form of regret when spending significant amounts of money on anything, especially a house.
-Regret from buying a house often comes in two different forms; based on the outcome of a purchase, and based on the process of the purchase.
+Regretting buying a house often comes in two different forms: based on the outcome of a purchase, and based on the process of the purchase.

-Some people face regret from buying a house when their situation changes after the initial purchase, for example when someone faces redundancy after buying a property and is unable to keep up with their mortgage payments.
+Some people regret buying a house when their situation changes after the initial purchase, such as when someone faces redundancy after buying a property and is unable to keep up with their mortgage payments.

-Alternatively, other people face buyer’s remorse during the property purchase, usually due to over consideration or under consideration of the investment.
-For example, if they put an offer for the property over their agreed budget, then they could face buyer’s remorse and cancel or pull out of the process.
+Alternatively, other people face buyer’s remorse during the property purchase, usually due to over- or under-consideration of the investment.
+For example, if they put in an offer for the property over their agreed budget, they could face buyer’s remorse and cancel the process altogether.

 What is the most common cause of buyer’s remorse?